 Licensing and Such

 This site is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license.
-What that means is you can use what you find here in any way you want — in its current form, as part of a remix or mashup, or as the basis of something else.
+That means you can use what you find here in any way you want — in its current form, as part of a remix or mashup, or as the basis of something else.
 Just remember to 1) to give me credit, and 2) refrain from using my posts for commercial purposes.